MemeScribe/Gtube/README.md

 # Gtube
-A bash script that makes use of youtube-dl to search and download videos through Terminal
+A bash script that makes use of youtube-dl to search and download videos through command line Terminal

 //INSTALLING YOUTUBE-DL//